 “The fact is, money does not address public safety, but systems act as if it does,” Jones said.

 At an International Drug Policy Reform Conference in Denver, Jones was part of a panel discussion titled, “How Money Bail Exploits the Poor and Makes the Bond Industry Rich.”

 In Australia, Canada and England, it is a crime to write bail bonds for profit.

 In the U.S., a century-old for-profit commercial bail bonding industry thrives around the cash-based bonds system.

-Mind you, Jodi Arias was not even a candidate for bail bonds profit because her family was also indigent.
+Mind you, Jodi Arias was not even a contributor to bail bonds profit because her family was also indigent.
 But this is the kind of conversation I would like to read about, instead of the silly one about a defendant’s character.

 Change of venue for high profile cases